Consumer and Family Carer Workforce Development

 The family carer workforce

-Family and carer workers have lived experience of caring for family or friends who experience mental health issues, and are employed in mental health services.
-Lived experience as a ‘carer’ is an essential part of the selection criteria, with other skills and knowledge required depending on the role.
+Family and carer workers are in paid positions that require lived experience of caring for family or friends who experience mental health issues.
+Other skills and knowledge required depending on the role.

 Family carer workers support people who are in a consumers ‘family’ (including family of choice), some of whom may identify as carers.
-Family carer workers provide support directly through providing peer support or advocacy, or indirectly through leadership, system advocacy, education, and research.
+Family carer workers may provide direct support through peer support or advocacy, or indirectly through leadership, system advocacy, education, and research.

 For more information about lived experience work in Victoria see: